SamuelEarl/fanny-pack-ui-old/src/routes/components/select/single/+page.svelte.md

 </select>
 ```

-You can do the same with this `<Select />` component.
+You can do the same with this Fanny Pack `<Select />` component.
 You just have to specify which properties in your data objects should be used as the option values and which should be the option labels:

 <div style="margin-bottom:20px;">
   <Select